bunsanweb/grp-demo/readme.md

 # `grp`

-NOTE: this implementation is a prototype.
+NOTE: This implementation is a prototype.

 ## What is `grp`

-`grp` is a general-purpose HTTP reverse proxy system for JavaScript programs such as run on modern browsers.
+`grp` is a general-purpose HTTP reverse proxy system for JavaScript programs that can run on modern browsers.

-The `grp` consists two parts:
+`grp` consists of two parts:

 - `proxyd.js`: a node.js program as a HTTP reverse proxy server
-- `browserlib`: a JavaScript module for connecting to the proxyd.js server as a programming style of [`FetchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent) on `ServiceWorker`.
+- `browserlib`: a JavaScript module for connecting to the proxyd.js server in the programming style of [`FetchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent) on `ServiceWorker`.